digital-asset/daml/docs/source/getting-started/path-variables.rst

 Setting the PATH variable
 =========================
-If you have downloaded and installed the DAML SDK using our `Windows installer <https://github.com/digital-asset/daml/releases/latest>`_ your ``PATH`` variable is already set up.
+If you have downloaded and installed the SDK using our `Windows installer <https://github.com/digital-asset/daml/releases/latest>`_ your ``PATH`` variable is already set up.

 Mac OS
 ******